Drugantibus/qmk_firmware/keyboards/massdrop/alt/keymaps/drugo/README.md

 Pretty standard, except for:
 - [*] Swapped HOME with END
 - [+] CTRL tap-mod on CAPS LOCK
-- [+] Added Scroll Lock indicator LED on ESC for KDE keyboard layout indication
+- [+] Added Scroll Lock indicator LED on ESC for KDE keyboard layout indication (enable in Input Devices → Keyboard → Advanced → Use keyboad LED to show alternative layout)

 ## Fn layer
 - [*] Moved media controls to arrow keys (prev/next on LEFT/RIGHT, vol+/vol- on UP/DOWN, play/pause on SPACE)